Remembering Eddie Griffin (1982-2007)

 “Everybody tried to help him from the top to the bottom of the organization,” said former coach Dwane Casey.
 “He just couldn’t get it straight.
 It’s a tragic ending for a beautiful kid.
 He had a beautiful heart.”

 “Eddie is where he wanted to be,” said John Lucas.
 “He’s happy.
 I don’t know that he loved basketball.
 I think he liked it because it provided for him.
 I do know he loved his sister, his family … But it was hard to get on the other side of Eddie Griffin.”

 EDDIE GRIFFIN VS DAJUAN WAGNER (2000)

-A few weeks after dominating future pro DeShawn Stevenson, Griffin and Roman Catholic took on Camden and one of the best high school players of all time – Dajuan Wagner.
+A few weeks after dominating future prep-to-pro player DeShawn Stevenson, Griffin and his Roman Catholic team took on powerhouse Camden and one of the best high school players of all time, Dajuan Wagner.
 Over 9,000 people, including Allen Iverson and Larry Hughes, showed up and watched Griffin, with a sprained ankle, put up 29 points, 6 rebounds and 5 blocks as his team crushed Wagner’s team 72-47.